College football national championships in NCAA Division I FBS: AP Poll

-The AP college football poll has a long history.
+The Associated Press (AP) college football poll has a long history.
 The news media began running their own polls of sports writers to determine who was, by popular opinion, the best football team in the country at the end of the season.
 One of the earliest such polls was the AP College Football Poll, first run in 1934 (compiled and organized by Charles Woodroof, former SEC Assistant Director of Media Relations, but not recognized in the official NCAA Football Bowl Subdivision Records) and then continuously from 1936.
-The first major nationwide poll for ranking college football teams, the Associated Press is probably the most well-known and widely circulated among all of history’s polls.
+The first major nationwide poll for ranking college football teams, the Associated Press is probably the most well-known and widely circulated among all of history's polls.
 Due to the long-standing historical ties between individual college football conferences and high-paying bowl games like the Rose Bowl and Orange Bowl, the NCAA has never held a tournament or championship game to determine the champion of what is now the highest division, NCAA Division I, Football Bowl Subdivision (the Division I, Football Championship Subdivision and lower divisions do hold championship tournaments).
 As a result, the public and the media began to take the leading vote-getter in the final AP Poll as the national champion for that season.

 In the AP Poll's early years, the final poll of sportswriters was taken prior to any bowl games and sometimes even prior to the top teams' final games of the regular season.
 In 1938, the poll was extended for one week after Notre Dame, No. 1 in the scheduled "final" poll, subsequently lost to rival USC.

 Following the 1947 season the AP held a special post-bowl poll with only two teams on the ballot, Notre Dame and Michigan, but stated that the result would not supersede that of the final poll conducted following the end of the regular season.
 The rivals, both unbeaten and untied, had been ranked No. 1 and No. 2 respectively in the final poll.
 January voters were impressed by Michigan's 49–0 win over common opponent USC in the Rose Bowl and elevated the Wolverines above the Irish in the special post-bowl poll.

 The AP champion would lose its bowl game five times, following the 1950, 1951, 1953, 1960, and 1964 seasons.